KJKK

-KJKK (100.3 FM) is a commercial radio station in Dallas, Texas and serving the Dallas/Fort Worth Metroplex.
-It is owned by Audacy, Inc., and airs an adult hits radio format known as "Jack FM."
-The station's studios and offices are along the North Central Expressway in Uptown Dallas.
+KJKK (100.3 FM) is a commercial radio station in Dallas, Texas, and serving the Dallas/Fort Worth Metroplex.
+It airs an adult hits radio format known as "Jack FM", one of three stations owned by Audacy, Inc. that subscribe to the format, along with KCBS-FM in Los Angeles and KZJK in Minneapolis.
+Jack FM uses a pre-recorded "Voice of Jack" who makes ironic quips and sarcastic remarks between songs.
+KJKK's studios and offices are along the North Central Expressway in Uptown Dallas.

 KJKK has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The transmitter site is off Plateau Street in Cedar Hill, amid the towers for several Dallas-area TV and FM stations.
-KJKK broadcasts in the HD Radio hybrid format, with its HD2 subchannel simulcasting sister station KRLD and sports betting airing on its HD3 subchannel.
+KJKK broadcasts in the HD Radio hybrid format, with its HD2 subchannel simulcasting sister station 1080 KRLD.
+The BetMGM Network, which features sports betting programming, is heard on its HD3 subchannel.

 History

-1965-1988: Easy Listening
+1965–1988: Easy Listening

-On December 25, 1965, KBOX-FM ("K-Box") first signed on the air as the FM counterpart of KBOX (now KBXD).
-KBOX-FM played easy listening and occasional jazz music while KBOX (AM) was a Top 40 and then country music giant during the 1960s and 1970s.
+On December 25, 1965, KBOX-FM ("K-Box") first signed on the air as the FM counterpart of KBOX (now KNGO 1480 kHz).
+KBOX-FM played easy listening and occasional jazz music while KBOX (AM) was a Top 40, and then country music outlet, during the 1960s and 1970s.
 The stations used the KBOX call sign because they were owned by John F. Box.

-In 1973, the FM station's call letters switched to KTLC for "Tender Loving Care," a way to describe its beautiful music format.
+In 1973, the FM station's call letters switched to KTLC for "Tender Loving Care", a way to describe its beautiful music format.
 In 1976, the call sign was changed again, this time to KMEZ, carrying new branding as EZ 100.
 KMEZ also served as the flagship station for Southern Methodist University football.